 A summer swarm in the old apple tree a few years ago.

 Bee Haven Honey Farm made and sold honey in Vermont for 50 years.
-In the last 15, our speciality was an old world style, true raw honey.
-We offered a bouquet of other hive, garden and wood’s-sourced natural body care and apothecary products, made by hand in small batches, often with botanicals grown at Bee Haven organically or ethically wild-crafted, as well.
-What an honor it was to have home brewers, herbalists, kitchen witches, gardeners, epicureans, rural-livers, old-timers and honey connoisseurs as our customers and to have played a part in Vermont’s unique beekeeping history.
+In the last 15, when we kept a lot less hives than the larger commercial years, we focussed on working with smaller-scale apiaries and making an old world style, true raw honey.
+We’ve also offered a bouquet of other hive, garden and wood’s-sourced apothecary products, made by hand, in small batches.
+We’ve been honored to have home brewers, herbalists, kitchen witches, gardeners, epicureans, rural-livers, old-timers and honey connoisseurs as customers and to have played a part in Vermont’s unique beekeeping history.
 As the proud winners of the 2022 Black Jar Honey Contest’s Grand Prize for the Best Tasting Honey in the World, we extend a hearty thanks to the Center for Honeybee Research in Asheville, N.C. ~ for their annual international contest, their work addressing the plight of honeybees and their celebration and promotion of raw honey, recognizing it for its uniquely luscious flavor spectrum.
-What a beautiful ride!
+It’s been a beautiful ride!

 Message us below: